RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 - Confirmed working on Windows 11
 - Appears under Filters → Gimpinator → Gimpinator EX
 - RangerHawk version uses `USERNAME` placeholder and correct folder structure
+- Stable Horde is online-only; local model support is separate
 - Consider adding this guide to your README or onboarding scroll

 ---